meatball133/crystal/concepts/classes/introduction.md

 An instance method is a method that is available to an instance of a class.
 And can be called on an instance of a class.
-Instance methods are defined using the `def` keyword, followed by the name of the method.
+Instance methods are defined using the `def` keyword, followed by the name of the method and they need to be defined inside the class definition.

 ```crystal
 class Account